MELVINHGF-NET-Solutions/bolt-saas-node/README.md

 ### Serverside Payment Readiness

-You can check // TODO: API to determine the setup of an instance, and specifically the payments support the instance has
+You can check if an instance has been activated and configured for payments, by calling `getSetup`.

 ```
 var SaaSPayments = require ("@paywithbolt/saas_payments");

 var payments = new SaaSPayments({
 	shared_key: "your shared key",
 	secret_key: "your secret key"
 });

 var options = {
 	instance_key: "client_key"